Digitalis Press researches and publishes on the science and technologies that underpin our work in Investments, Proving Grounds, and Commons.

-Accurately identifying and defining the most critical unmet needs in health is the first and most fundamental step in deriving solutions that positively impact health at scale.
+We believe that accurately identifying and articulating the most critical unmet needs in health is the first and most fundamental step in deriving solutions that positively impact health at scale.
 A meaningful understanding of such needs requires a broad view, one that embraces how questions of science and technology are tied inextricably to economic, policy, and social circumstances and histories.

 My focus in writing over the past three months has been the interplay between powerful new computational methods, digital technologies, and operational processes.
 It began with the observation that successful Machine Learning (ML) integrated biopharma companies have a moat in data generation and the scientific application of computation to these data—not in machine learning itself.
 Operational excellence is requisite for these companies, not merely a nice-to-have.